MannyKayy/coursera-getting-and-cleaning-data-project/README.md

 ------------
 This repository contains code to process the UCI Human Activity Recognition data set.

-The script `run_analysis.R` will merge the test and traing data per the requirements for this project.
+The script `run_analysis.R` will merge the test and training data per the requirements for this project.
 It will then output the final "tidy" data to a csv file.